 Instant stress busters and mood enhancers

-If you feel a bout of intense stress, the best way to deal with it is to tackle the underlying cause.
+If you feel a bout of intense stress or notice you are starting to feel low, the best way to deal with it is to tackle the underlying cause.
 The second best way is to put yourself in a good mood and deal with underlying causes later.
-And, frankly, sometimes the only underlying cause is where you choose to focus your attention.
-If you keep thinking about someone who broke your heart, the issue is that your focus is on that instead of happier things.
+Some of the tactics you can use to improve your mood include:

 - Do a cardio workout lasting at least 15-20 minutes to get a "runner's high" (endorphins get released)

-- Attend a comedy show, speech, or theatrical production
+- Attend a comedy show or watch an uplifting film

 - List all the things you're grateful for (what's working in your life right now)

 - Complete a task mindfully or try meditation

 - Go for a brisk walk to increase your heart rate

 - Eat well - getting the proper nutrients supports a happier mood and prevents health conditions

 - Volunteer for a local charity or community organisation

 We spoke to Susan Aitken from So Happy in Town, who told Health Times: "Many of us feel the pressure to create the 'perfect' Christmas which, let's face it, is humanly impossible.
 Remind yourself that perfect doesn't exist, no matter how many picture perfect pictures you see on Instagram of families in matching onesies, glowing with rosy cheeks in their beautifully decorated homes.

 "These pictures are not real and only make us all feel inadequate.
 Why not give yourself a digital detox - I always find this helps me at this time of year, and remember to focus on the important things like making time for yourself everyday.